ivan-hc/AppMan/README.md

 -----------------------------------------------------------------------------
 # Installation
 AppMan can either be used in Portable Mode (ideal if you want to put it on a USB stick to use on any system) or placed into a $PATH enabled in your $HOME directory (and without root privileges).
-In the following lines you can choose an installation guide or you can start it immediately in Portable Mode (with a video)... but not before having read the list of dependencies needed to run "AppMan".
+In the following lines you can choose an installation guide or you can start it immediately in Portable Mode (with a video).

-NOTE that by installing AppMan in ~/.local/bin, the script can also be managed by Topgrade (see https://github.com/topgrade-rs/topgrade).
+**NOTE that by installing AppMan in ~/.local/bin, the script can also be managed by Topgrade** (see https://github.com/topgrade-rs/topgrade).
 Follow the "[Step-by-step](#step-by-step)" guide (the paragraph after "[Requirements](#requirements)", in this page).

 ### Requirements
 #### Dependences